kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 $ gradle drivers
 ```

-5. The `gradle driver` will display some lines of messages in 10 seconds, and will finish successfully.
+5. The `"gradle driver"` will display some lines of messages in 10 seconds, and will finish successfully.

 ```
 BUILD SUCCESSFUL in 1s